We’ll be keeping this page updated throughout the year.

 I realized when making this list with my group that there really aren’t that many good cooperative deduction games out there right now.
 A bunch more have popped up over the last year or so, though, so maybe designers are starting to realize that deduction is a fantastic mechanic to include in games.
 Since more of these games are coming out at a rapid pace, you can expect this list to get quite a few updates.

 You’re not going to find semi-cooperative games with traitors such as Dead of Winter here, but we might post those rankings soon!
-Witness and Deadline are two examples of well-liked co-op deduction games that could end up on this list after we’ve played and/or reviewed them.
+Witness and Stop Thief! are two examples of well-liked deduction games that could end up on this list after we’ve played and reviewed them.

 Let’s get to the list!
 Here are our current Top 5 Best Cooperative Deduction Board Games: